Battle of San Lorenzo: Legacy

 There are many Argentine memorials and places named after the battle, including three cities in Greater Rosario: Puerto General San Martín, Capitán Bermúdez and Granadero Baigorria are named after José de San Martín, Justo Germán Bermúdez and Juan Bautista Baigorria respectively, all of whom were involved in the battle.
 The Sargento Cabral Department at the Chaco Province is named after Juan Bautista Cabral, even though he was not a sergeant as described.
 The most popular homage to the battle is the name of the football club San Lorenzo de Almagro, named after both the battle and Saint Lawrence.

 The city of San Lorenzo preserves the site of the battle and a dedicated historic complex.
 The San Carlos Convent is still a working convent, but has turned part of its buildings into a museum.
 It has retained San Martín's cell, the room used for medical treatment of the injured soldiers, urns of the dead soldiers and other related items to the "March of San Lorenzo" as well as the history of the convent.
 The mayor of San Lorenzo, made an agreement with the Argentine Armed Forces in 2008 that the Regiment of Mounted Grenadiers would have a permanent presence at the site.

 The battlefield is known as the "Field of Glory", and it was turned into a park on 20 May 1913, by president Roque Sáenz Peña.
 There is a monument with two symbolic wings of victory, an eternal flame and nine memorials for the 16 patriot soldiers who died in the battle.
 The memorials are for the nine origins of those soldiers: the Argentine provinces of Corrientes, Santiago del Estero, La Rioja, Córdoba, San Luis and Buenos Aires, as well as Chile, France and Uruguay.
 Although Uruguay did not exist at the time of the battle, the Banda Oriental province is considered a predecessor of modern Uruguay.

-The pine tree (Pinus pinea) where San Martín wrote the battle report is known as the "Historic Pine", and has an estimated age of more than two hundred years.
+The stone pine tree (Pinus pinea) under which San Martín wrote the battle report is known as the "Historic Pine", and has an estimated age of more than two hundred years.
 The convent, the battlefield and the Historic Pine were declared National Historic Monuments of Argentina on 24 September 1940 by law 12.648.
 The Historic Pine was declared a "Historic Tree" in 1946 by decree 3.038.